pnkraemer/probdiffeq/docs/dev_docs/public_api.md

 # Private and public API

-All public functions and classes in the following modules and packages are considered public API:
+All public functions and class-creators in the following modules and packages are considered public API:

 * `ivpsolvers.py`
 * `ivpsolve.py`